Encarnación, ex-Rockies help Yankees beat Colorado 8-2

+NEW YORK (AP) — Since swapping purple for pinstripes, DJ LeMahieu, Adam Ottavino and Mike Tauchman have flourished.
+The first-year Yankees got to show their old club what it’s missing Friday night.

-NEW YORK (AP) — Edwin Encarnación hit a go-ahead, grand slam, a trio of ex-Rockies beat up on their former team and the New York Yankees defeated Colorado 8-2 Friday night.
+Edwin Encarnación hit a go-ahead grand slam and the trio of ex-Rockies poured it on in their first reunion with Colorado, helping New York to an 8-2 win.

-Encarnación lined his 12th career slam in the third inning off Kyle Freeland, and first-year Yankees DJ LeMahieu, Adam Ottavino and Mike Tauchman poured it on in their first games against their old club.
 LeMahieu had two hits and two RBIs, Ottavino struck out the side in a perfect relief inning and Tauchman had a career-high three hits, a stolen base and threw out a runner at home plate from left field.

 Aaron Judge added a two-run homer, and J.A.
 Happ (8-5) struck out eight while pitching two-run ball over five innings for the Yankees.
 New York came from behind to win for a fourth straight game and improved to a major league-best 63-33 — 30 games over .500 for the first time this season.
-The Yankees lead second-place Tampa Bay by a season-high nine games in the AL East.
+The Yankees lead second-place Tampa Bay by a season-high nine games in the AL East, their biggest division lead since July 2012.

 Ryan McMahon, LeMahieu’s replacement at second base, hit his 10th homer for Colorado, which has lost 12 of 14.
 Freeland (2-7) allowed five runs in four innings, striking out six.